Batman (serial): Television

 In 1989, the cable network The Comedy Channel aired the Batman serial uncut and uncensored.
 The cable network American Movie Classics did the same in the early 1990s on Saturday mornings.
 Turner Classic Movies began airing the serial every Saturday morning beginning in March 2015.
-Following the conclusion of the last episode, the channel continued the weekly slot with the 1949 Batman and Robin follow-up serial that, following an August hiatus, concluded in November 2015.
+Following the conclusion of the last episode, the channel continued the weekly slot with the 1949 Batman and Robin follow-up serial that, following an August hiatus, concluded in November the same year.
 In June 2021, Turner Classic Movies started airing Batman with one chapter every Saturday morning.

+Film elements

+The first chapter of Batman no longer exists in pristine form.
+The original 35mm negative has either worn out from being consulted too often for reprints, or has been lost to nitrate decomposition.
+For more than 50 years Columbia has had to copy an older reference print of Chapter One, which shows a noticeable loss of detail and clarity.
+This was first discovered when Columbia included Chapter One of Batman in The Three Stooges Follies (1974), a theatrical release of old short subjects.